What is the SFUN

 Choose any number of the following prizes.
 An extra entry is available to participants that complete additional sections of the survey.

 Newcastle Institute for Energy and Resources Tour (for you and a friend)

 Right now, NIER researchers are working on innovative new technologies that could become commonly used products in future energy, water, agribusiness and minerals industries.
-Join NIER Executive Director, Professor Alan Broadfoot for this personal tour around the industrial research facilities of NIER, and see for yourself some of the pilot scale test beds and world-class research infrastructure being used to solve some of the global environmental and economical problems of the future.
+Join us at NEIR for a personal tour around the industrial research facilities of NIER, and see for yourself some of the pilot scale test beds and world-class research infrastructure being used to solve some of the global environmental and economical problems of the future.